 Through a $500,000 seed investment from 11 member organizations and a grant from The Lutheran Services Elderly Endowment, we are implementing a community-based solution for high-need seniors focusing on addressing unmet social determinants.
 Our pilot model is enabling us to successfully engage older adults in chronic disease management, and reduce unnecessary hospitalization and emergency room visits.

 The Catalyst is an electronic news service provided free of charge to Lutheran Services in America Network members serving older adults.
+Catch up on the latest in senior services news in our news feed.

 Through these and other efforts, you can put the power of Lutheran Services in America to work for you.
 Realize your ideas.
 Capitalize on opportunities.
 Strengthen your organization.
 Amplify your voice.
 And, together with us, make an even bigger difference.